Quick answer

 Question two: how hard is takt?

-Cobots: sweet spot is often moderate, repeatable pick-and-place—seconds to low teens per loop, with a person for exceptions
+Cobots: moderate repeatable loops—seconds to low teens, with a person for exceptions

 Question three: how often do SKUs change?

-Many SKUs, small batches, frequent program edits → cobot cells often retool faster than fences and hard automation
+Many SKUs, small batches, frequent program edits → cobot retool often minutes to hours (teach/drag)

-One SKU for years, takt maxed out → a dedicated industrial line may pencil better
+One SKU for years, takt maxed → dedicated industrial line may pencil better

 Question four: are payload and reach real?